pichborithk/ZTM-face-detection/README.md

 4. Run npm start to start the development server.

 ## Note

-Again, this Front-End app is designed to work with the accompanying Back-End project, so make sure to set that up and have it running before attempting to use this app.
+One function in this app is currently unable to detect more than one face.
+This is a known issue and is being worked on.